HarshvardhanPandey2003/AWS_RAG_Application/README.md

 # AWS_RAG_Application

-Welcome to the AWS RAG (Retrieval-Augmented Generation) Application!
-This project leverages Streamlit for an interactive user interface, Faiss for creating vector embeddings, and AWS services like S3 and DynamoDB for storage and feedback management.
+Welcome to the AWS_RAG_Application!
+This project is a Retrieval-Augmented Generation (RAG) application that uses Streamlit for uploading PDFs, creating vector embeddings using Faiss Database, storing the embeddings in an S3 Bucket, and then retrieving the embeddings to ask questions about the content.

 ## Features

-- Upload PDF documents
+- Upload PDF files
-- Generate vector embeddings using Faiss
+- Create vector embeddings using Faiss Database
-- Store embeddings in an S3 bucket
+- Store embeddings in AWS S3 Bucket
-- Retrieve and ask questions about the embeddings
+- Retrieve embeddings for question answering
-- Collect user feedback and store it in DynamoDB
-- Use feedback to improve responses
+- Simple and interactive user interface with Streamlit

 ## Table of Contents